capistrano/capistrano/documentation/advanced-features/remote-file/index.markdown

 The `remote_file` task is allowing the existence of a remote file to be set as a prerequisite.
 These tasks can in turn depend on local files if required.
 In this implementation, the fact that we're dealing with a file in the shared path is assumed.

-As as example, this task can be used to ensure that files to be linked exist before running the check:linked_files task:
+As an example, this task can be used to ensure that files to be linked exist before running the check:linked_files task:

 {% highlight ruby %}